 - Slightly water the soil so it is humid but not sogging wet as the Aloe Vera pups will have little to no roots to start with

-- Wait unti the soil is almost dry before watering
+- Wait until the soil is almost dry before watering

-- After 3-4 weeks slightly pull the Aloe Vera to test if roots have started to grow
+- After 3-4 weeks, slightly pull the Aloe Vera to test if the roots have started to grow

-- If new roots started to grow you can care for your pup as you would for a regular Aloe Vera
+- If new roots start to grow, you can care for your pup as you would for a regular Aloe vera

-The great thing is that Aloe is very productive and you will have multiple new plants very soon and can share them with friends and family or you find yourself some friends online and swap plant with them.
+The great thing is that Aloe is very productive, and you will have multiple new plants very soon and can share them with friends and family, or you find yourself some friends online and swap plants with them.
 A good swap for an Aloe Vera would be a Spider plant.

 You can plant your Aloe in an area with direct sunlight.
-Dry sandy soil with rocks is best as they will allow water to drain around the plant.
-When moving an Aloe Vera from indoors to outdoors make sure that you are acclimating your plant slowly and gradually increase the amount of light the plant gets be moving it to more and more sunlight every couple of days until it is adapted to full sunlight.
+Dry sandy soil with rocks is best as it will allow water to drain around the plant.
+When moving an Aloe Vera from indoors to outdoors, make sure that you are acclimating your plant slowly and gradually increase the amount of light the plant gets by moving it to more and more sunlight every couple of days until it is adapted to full sunlight.

 When an Aloe gets too much sunlight, it can turn orange or brown.
-This is an indicator that the amount of sunlight is too much.
+This is an indicator that the amount of sunlight is insufficient.
 This can often be seen in very hot and warm places.

 Aloe Vera is prone to be attacked by plant pests.
-Its fleshy thick leaves are a feast for multiple plant pests such as aphids, scale, mealybugs and mites.
-Learn about how to spot, treat and prevent an infection in the following paragraphs.
+Its fleshy, thick leaves are a feast for multiple plant pests such as aphids, scale, mealybugs, and mites.
+In the following paragraphs, learn how to spot, treat, and prevent an infection.
 This Aloe Vera care section is dedicated to pests.

 For healthy Aloe Vera plants, a small infestation with aphids is no big deal.
-But the larger the population and the unhealthier the Aloe, the bigger the issue an aphid infestation will be.
-Aphids are plant juice sucking insects and the just love Aloe Vera plants with their fleshy leaves.
+But the larger the population and the unhealthier the Aloe, the bigger the issue of an aphid infestation.
+Aphids are planted juice-sucking insects and love Aloe Vera plants with their fleshy leaves.